 Ever since the introduction of the Indian Premier League (IPL) back in 2008, the highly entertaining twenty20 league has brought a different, vibrant style of cricket to the country.
 However, traditionalists in India love nothing more than a test series, especially against England.

-The test matches will take place at some of the most iconic international cricket stadiums in the world.
+The test matches for the England Tour will take place at some of the most iconic international cricket stadiums in the world.
 Since India has ‘just’ the 52 to choose from, we thought we’d run through a few of our favourites and hopefully build some excitement for the upcoming test series.